PolymeshAssociation/polymesh-rest-api/README.md

   - `offline` This creates an unsigned transaction and returns a serialized JSON payload.
 The information can be signed, and then submitted to the chain.
   - `AMQP` This creates an transaction to be processed by worker processes using an AMQP broker to ensure reliable processing

+### MultiSig

+If the signer of a transaction is a MultiSig signer the transaction will be implicitly wrapped as a MultiSigProposal.
+This mostly behaves as a normal transaction with a few exceptions.
+The transaction may need additional approvals depending on the MultiSig configuration, and will be scheduled to run in a later block.
+The filed `proposal` will be set and additional details will not be set, e.g. `POST /portfolios/create` will not return portfolio information for a MultiSig signer.
+For offline payloads the field `multiSig` will be set to the acting MultiSig address when a proposal is being made.

 ### Signing Managers

 A signing manager is required for `submit` and `submitWithCallback` processing modes.